niekvanderzwaag/Titanic/README.md

-# Titanic
+# Titanic Disaster - Exploratory Data Analysis and Survival Prediction
-Exploratory Analysis of Titanic Dataset

 The sinking of the Titanic is one of the most infamous shipwrecks in history.